The power of Cantor Rosalie Will's ministry is in bringing people together, drawing them to her but also to each other.

 Rosalie’s decades of experience as a worship leader, consultant, performer, visionary and leader in new worship trends, has set the course for the Reform Movement’s growth in the area of dynamic prayer at URJ Biennial and beyond.

-In recent months, given the pandemic and the uncertainty about in-person worship for the near future, Rosalie has adapted her classes and coaching to help clergy, congregations, and musicians deliver the most meaningful online experience for their members and audiences.
-Rather than simply setting up the camera and going--and informed by the new experiences of her many colleagues and contacts across Reform Judaism--Rosalie advises on how to create new ways to worship that honors tradition while fully-embracing the ways people gather today.
+In recent months, given the pandemic and the uncertainty about on-site worship for the near future, Rosalie has adapted her classes and coaching to help clergy, congregations, and musicians deliver the most meaningful experience for their communities.
+Rather than simply setting up the camera and going--and informed by the new experiences of her many colleagues and contacts across Reform Judaism--Rosalie advises on how to create new ways to worship that honors tradition while fully-embracing the ways people gather today and will hope to gather in the future.

 Rosalie's career has been dedicated to elevating the congregational voice while maintaining communal rituals and customs, training young songleaders and cantors in areas of leadership and collaboration, and finding intersectionality among diverse communities of background and accessibility in prayer spaces.